 |

-| Story of our laundry in Macon, Ga. |
+| Story of our life in Macon, Ga. where we were the only Chinese in town. |

 How The Chinese Got To The Deep South

-Whenever people discover that I, a Chinese American living in California, was born and grew
+Whenever people discover that I, a Chinese American living in California,

-up in the middle of Georgia, they frequently ask something like, how did you ever end up living in Georgia?
-Most
+was born and grew up in the middle of Georgia, they frequently ask something like, how did you ever end up living in Georgia?

-next question about how that Chinese person got to be in the South.
+to the next question about how that Chinese person got to be in the South.

 Upon further analysis, it is not surprising that many of the Chinese laundries scattered throughout the South in cities